 This year on my husband’s birthday, we went to hang out at my parent’s house.
 After we finished singing happy birthday and eating cake, we decided to go for a walk to the nearby ballpark.
 I spent a lot of time at this particular park as a child.
-My mom told me when I was a baby, I got hit in the head with a baseball during a game there (I hope God convicts you if you’re laughing at me.
-Just joking!).
+My mom told me when I was a baby, I got hit in the head with a baseball during a game there (okay, ha ha you can stop laughing at me now).
 I have so many memories there of skinned knees, getting goodies at the concession stand and sneaking down to the river when I wasn’t allowed.
 As I grew older, the park seemed to get smaller and less exiting.
-However, I still enjoyed walking down the paths and sitting on the benches overlooking the river.
+However, I still enjoyed walking down the pathways and sitting on the benches overlooking the river.
 I especially loved sitting there with my son’s late father 15 years ago.

 This particular time, I took note of how much it changed over the years.
 Many things were added and many things were removed.
 Even though I still visited often, I never really paid attention to all the differences.
 I guess I was too busy since my life was being transformed right along with the park.

 Typing this brings tears to my eyes.
 What once was a place turned from fun childhood memories to darkness has now been redeemed.
 What once was a life full of pain, hopelessness and desperation has now been restored.
 God has given me life and He has given me life more abundantly.
 Each smile that spreads across all of our children’s faces and each “I love you” that comes out of my husband’s mouth are not taken for granted.
-I soak these little moments up.
-They are His gifts.
+I soak these little moments up as much as I can.
+After all, there was a time in my life when I believed happiness was a distant and impossible dream.
+I’ll never forget staring at my 16th birthday cake through tears as I held my pregnant belly and accepted the fact that my life was over for good.

-I now stand proudly and confidently declaring (and whole-heartedly believing) that He is my Rock, my Salvation and my Redeemer.
+I now stand confidently declaring and whole-heartedly believing that He is my Rock, my Salvation and my Redeemer.

 If you’re already aware of His redeeming power and love, give Him some extra praises today.
 If you do not yet have an active relationship with Him, give Him a chance.
 Seek Him persistently with an open heart.
 Look around…all this stuff is only temporary.
-Choose boldly to invest in something eternal – Something that loves you more than you love your loved ones… Something that loves you more than you love yourself.
-Life is so much sweeter with Him.
-Believe me.
+Choose boldly to invest in something eternal.
+God’s love is deeper than we could ever comprehend and life is so much sweeter with Him.
+Believe me!

 The bible is rich in powerful wisdom, beautiful analogies and inspiring stories that help us to better understand God’s character and successfully grow in the midst of life’s ups and downs.
 There are so many scriptures that tie into what I shared today, but I will leave you with this one for now.